FastPass+ ("FastPass Plus") and FASTPASS

 FastPass+ is a ride reservation system.
 It is designed to moderate wait times at popular attractions.
 Understanding how to use FastPass+ is important for success with our Touring Plans, especially if you want to experience lots of attractions or are unable to arrive at park opening.

 Somewhat like making a dinner reservation at a restaurant, FastPass+ allows you to make a reservation to ride an attraction at a Disney theme park.
-You can request a specific time, such as 7:30 PM, or you can let the FastPass+ system give you its "first available" reservation.
+You can request a specific time, such as 7:30 PM, or you can let the FastPass+ system suggest some times.

-Each FastPass+ reservation lasts for an hour.
+Each FastPass+ ride reservation lasts for an hour (reservation windows for shows may be shorter).
 Thus, if you make a FastPass+ reservation to ride Space Mountain at 7:30 PM, you have until 8:30 PM to use it, or change it to something else.
 Just like a restaurant reservation, your FastPass+ may be canceled if you don't show up on time.
 (In practice, you can usually be up to 5 minutes early or 15 minutes late to use your FastPass+ reservation.
 Our Disney World touring plan software knows this, and takes advantage of it occasionally.)

 There is no charge to use FastPass+ — it comes free with park admission to everyone, including guests not staying at a Disney-owned resort.

-Disney only offers FastPass+ at select attractions, and for some attractions FastPass+ is only offered during busy times of year.
+Disney only offers FastPass+ at select attractions.
 Specific FastPass+ information for each theme park is linked below.

 - Magic Kingdom FastPass+ Advice and Tips